Text "THE BEST OF BRITISH BRANDS" in white on a maroon background with a white British Royal coat of arms.

 PURDEY

-Purdey is a brand synonymous with the English countryside; one whose heritage is at the forefront of everything that it does and produces.
-Purdey has been going strong since 1814 and continues to be one of the most sought-after British brands there is, keeping you well kitted-out in great gear in the not-so-great British weather.
+Purdey is a brand synonymous with the English countryside; its heritage is at the forefront of everything made.
+Purdey has been going strong since 1814 and remains one of the most sought-after British labels.
+Choosing traditional Purdey country clothing keeps you well kitted out in great gear during the unpredictable British weather.

 Man Wearing a Sunspel T-Shirt Sitting in a Field of Wild Flowers